Itinerary

 - Dinner cruise on the Chao Phraya River

-- Visit Damnoen Saduak floating market
+- Excursion to Damnoen Saduak floating market

-Landmarks Jim Thompson's House Chao Phraya River Damnoen Saduak Floating Market - Day 16
+Landmarks Jim Thompson's House Damnoen Saduak floating market Chao Phraya River - Day 16

 Bangkok